June-Skeeter/Module6_GEOS270/docs/Application_Part2.md

 * Click the point to show the poput text, then take a screenshot.

+### FA1

+Submit the screenshot of your geocoded point.

 **2**{: .label .label-red } Reverse geocode these points: